nesk/ImgurKit/README.md

 * Create a method to only specify the ID (will be useful later but that's pretty hard to explain with my English level...)
 * Must use the error parameter of the `JSONObjectWithData:options:error:` from the `NSJSONSerialization` class

+## Album and Image models

+* The non-basic classes should return non-basic images but this requires to make two request to Imgur, the user must be warned about this

 ### JPImgurClient

 * Enable anonymous navigation